NetherlandsForensicInstitute/dj-pcfg/README.md

 Note that the guesser will not run exactly the same speed over the course of the keyspace.
 Most likely it will slow down.

 It may be necessary to extend the Hashcat timeout abort in case a rule takes a while.
-This can be configured by adding e.g. `--stdin-timeout-abort=36000` to *Attack command*, which increases the time to 10 hours (from the default 5 minutes).
-It can also be disabled instead by setting it to `0`.
+This can be configured by adding e.g. `--stdin-timeout-abort=3600` to *Attack command*, which increases the time to 1 hour (from the default 5 minutes).
+It can also be disabled instead by setting it to `0`, but this is not advised.

 ## Important

 1) Try to configure chunk sizes which are not too small (e.g. 1 hour), especially when you share the cached state between checkpoints.
+Else, the state sharing might become too large of a overhead.
-2) The `--max_heap` also determines the possible size of the output cache state.
+2) The `--max_heap` also influences the possible size of the output cache state.
 If this state would be shared between nodes, you should limit the heap size to that of the node with the lowest amount of resources.

-TODO
--
-- [ ] add some code documentation
-- [ ] allow sharing checkpoints between Hashtopolis nodes (in absence of shared FS)
-- [ ] improve checkpointing (atomicity, more even distribution, size handling)
-- [ ] add missing features of python implementation, where possible
-- [ ] take a look at libraries for common functionality (e.g. serialization, instead of the current DIY)
-- [ ] ...